fyrstelin/fyrstelin.github.io/_posts/2022-10-06-three-years-of-gql-and-nestjs.md

 ### One resolver, many responsibilities
 First thing to notice, is that the resolvers have quite a lot going on: it uses @Query, @Mutation and @ResolveField.
-And more critical: why is the queries and mutation put in the PostsResolver and not the CommentsResolver - probably because it is in the posts module, but there is not guarentee that a module a main entity with the same name as the module?
+And more critical: why is the queries and mutation put in the PostsResolver and not the CommentsResolver - probably because it is in the posts module, but there is no guarentee that a module have a main entity with the same name as the module.
 A better separation would be to split resolvers into query-, mutation- and entity resolvers.
 For the comments module it looks like:

 ```typescript
 // posts/query.resolver.ts